Ghosting Isn’t Just for Halloween….Its a Local Phenom!

 Is there ever a rationale for ghosting?

 Candidates often take their ghosting behavior lightly.
-With unemployment in the 3 percent range, and job openings well over 7 million, candidates are getting pickier and pickier about where and how they work, what jobs they will even consider.
+With unemployment in the 1-2% range in our local market, and job openings nationwide stading at well over 7 million, candidates are getting pickier and pickier about where and how they work, what jobs they will even consider.
 This “pickiness” gets acted out in a variety of ways that fall into the ghosting category – not returning calls, texts, or e mails; blowing off interviews; starting then quitting jobs if something better comes along.
 For most candidates, ghosting is simply a way for them to disengage without consequences.

 So how do you deal with all this ghosting behavior?